How and When to Change the Amount of Child Support Payments in Texas

 - The noncustodial parent has become legally responsible for more children.

-When a non-custodial parent loses their job, is deploy or returns from active duty military service this is commonly a "material and substantial change.
+When a non-custodial parent loses his or her job, is deploy or returns from active duty military service this is commonly a "material and substantial change.
 Therefore, a modification of child support payments in Texas is typical.

 Support Payments in Texas